radavis/radavis.github.io/_posts/2016-05-07-retropie-on-the-zero.markdown

 ### Mass convert .7z files to .zip using atool

-The [RetroPie documentation](https://github.com/RetroPie/RetroPie-Setup/wiki/Supported-Systems) indicates the file formats supported by each emulator. `.zip` files are supported by the NES and SNES emulators.
-The Genesis/MegaDrive emulator **does not** support compressed filetypes.
+The [RetroPie documentation](https://github.com/RetroPie/RetroPie-Setup/wiki/Supported-Systems) indicates the file formats supported by each emulator. `.zip` files are supported by most, if not all, emulators.

 ```
 $ arepack -e --format=zip *.7z